 Cash is King

-In fall 2017, we surveyed 2,300 small business owners in all 50 states to see how they think about business threats.
+We surveyed 2,300 small business owners in all 50 states to see how they think about business threats.
 One startling finding: 1 in 5 small businesses would shut down within 30 days if sales stopped completely, and 3 in 4 wouldn’t last six months.